-I am a freelance journalist based in Southeast Asia reporting primarily on politics, societal change and tech news in the region.
+I am a contributing writer for The Atlantic based in Hong Kong reporting primarily on politics, societal change and tech news in the region.
 I am a regular contributor to The Washington Post and WIRED Magazine, my work has also appeared in The Los Angeles Times, The Wall Street Journal, Foreign Policy, The New Yorker, Prospect Magazine and numerous other international publications.

 My feature for WIRED on Facebook's operations in Myanmar was cited multiple times in a report by the United Nations Fact Finding Mission on Myanmar and lead to a number of changes on the platform.
 A subsequent story on the link between WhatsApp and mob violence in India was featured on Longreads.com.
 I was a finalist for the 2019 Livingston Award for International Reporting for these stories.
 I was part of a team at The Washington Post that won the 2020 Human Rights Press Award for investigative feature writing and the Kam Yiu-yu Press Freedom Award for a report in The Washington Post on the misuse of force by the Hong Kong police during pro-democracy protests.

 I received two grants from the The Pulitzer Center on Crisis Reporting in 2018.
 In 2017, I was awarded the Midwest Gun Violence Reporting Fellowship from the Dart Center at Columbia University.
 From 2015 until 2017 I worked as a reporter for Reuters news agency based in Yangon and Chicago.
 I was the first Princeton in Asia reporting fellow at The Myanmar Times newspaper in Yangon in 2012.